2.5. For Loops

 end

+Here, sequence is a series of values (usually numbers in the form of a row vector).
 Here is an example for loop.
+The variable k sequentially gets the next value of the sequence each time the code block runs.
 The variable k is 1 the first time through the loop.
 On the second iteration, k is 2.
-During the third a final execution of the loop, k is 3.
+During the third and final execution of the loop, k is 3.

 for k = 1:3